 In these projections we have adopted a generally conservative assumption as to probable levels of demand.
-The demand forecasts in this Water Plan are based around two key reference documents:
+The demand forecasts in this Water Plan are based around three key reference documents:

-- WaterPlan 2055: securing our water future that sets out an analysis of probable supply options; and - Coliban Water Strategic Plan that confirms the targets for demand management.
+- WaterPlan 2055: securing our water future that sets out an analysis of probable supply options; - Coliban Water Strategic Plan that confirms the targets for demand management; and - DSE's publication, Victoria in Future that advises on population growth.